-The given research has its limitations that, however, provide some interesting perspectives for future research.
-To start with, the findings were out of small and selected cases, and in this case, there could not be minimal selection bias.
-The future research projects would be further improved by including a wider and varied geographical cohort and undertaking comparative studies in the different regions to develop a more holistic viewpoint.
-In addition, future studies would seek to incorporate a broader range of variables that affect ecoprenuership in as it would be possible to include personal values, social norming, and access to green technologies in the set of variables that would affect ecoprenuership among rural communities.
-Lastly, we must determine the causal relationship between ecopreneurship with sustainable livelihood.
-This can in itself be a further development of this study field and result in additional empirical research and contributions.
+This research has its limitations; however, it provides some interesting perspectives for future research.
+First, the findings were based on small and selected cases, and in this case, there was no minimal selection bias.
+Future research projects should be further improved by including a wider and varied geographical cohort and undertaking comparative studies in different regions to develop a more holistic viewpoint.
+In addition, future studies should incorporate a broader range of variables that affect ecoprenuership, as it would be possible to include personal values, social norms, and access to green technologies in the set of variables that would affect ecoprenuership among rural communities.
+Finally, we must determine the causal relationship between ecopreneurship and sustainable livelihoods.
+This can, in itself, be a further development in this field of study and result in additional empirical research and contributions.

 References